mt-climate-office/cmip6/README.md

 coverage](https://codecov.io/gh/mt-climate-office/cmip6/branch/main/graph/badge.svg)](https://app.codecov.io/gh/mt-climate-office/cmip6?branch=main)
 <!-- badges: end -->

-The goal of cmip6 is to …
+The goal of cmip6 is to provide a straightforward way to download the NASA NEX-GDDP-CMIP6 downscaled climate projection data, either globally or by specifying an area of interest (aoi).
+Data are downloaded either from the NCCS THREDDS Data Catalog if an aoi is specified (using the NetCDF Subset Service) or the official NASA NEX-GDDP-CMIP6 AWS archive for global data.

 ## Installation